-- Configure security check against CPE under all CMs. - Configure security check against CPE under online CM for bundle. - Configure security check against CPE in the specified network segment. - > Cancel security check against CPE with specified IP address under the specified CM.
+- Configure security check against CPE under all CMs. - Configure security check against CPE under online CM for bundle. - Configure security check against CPE in the specified network segment. - Cancel security check against CPE with specified IP address under the specified CM.

-In addition, the CMTS also supports an SAV Exception List function, which is globally based on CMTS MAC domain rather than CM MAC.
-If the IP address of the CPE is in SAV Exception List, there will be no SAV check for this CPE.
+Besides, CMTS also support SAV Exception List function, which is globally based on CMTS MAC domain rather than CM MAC, if IP address of the CPE is in SAV Exception List, there will be no SAV check for this CPE.